canonical/sdkcraft/docs/explanation/sdks/interfaces/content-sharing.rst

 can quickly become an overhead.

 |project_markup| addresses this issue by providing a way
-to reuse and share content between individual workshops via SDKs while keeping manual interventions to a necessary minimum.
+to reuse and share content between the host and the workshop via SDKs while keeping manual interventions to a necessary minimum.
 Normally, all workshops are isolated from each other and the host system;
 any data sharing needs to occur via the content interface.